tanzislam/cryptopals/README.md

   - You will also need an English dictionary for Hunspell (specifically the `.dic` and `.aff` files.
 Get one from [SCOWL](http://wordlist.aspell.net/).

+ - [Crypto++](http://www.cryptopp.com/).
+I used the "master" branch at commit 84b602cc7.
+  - You will need to Build Crypto++ as a static library using the included `GNUmakefile`.
+To do this on Windows you will need a UNIX-like set of utilites (see below).

 UNIX-like utilities on Windows are provided by any of the following:
  - [MSYS2](http://msys2.github.io/), or originally [MSYS](http://www.mingw.org/)
  - [Cygwin](https://www.cygwin.com/)